echogarden-project/echogarden/docs/Tasklist.md

 * Show alternatives when playing in the CLI.
 Clear current line and rewrite already printed text for alternatives during the speech recognition process

 ### Recognition / Whisper
 * Whisper's Chinese and Japanese output can be split into words in a more accurate way.
-Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them
+Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no punctuation characters to aid on guessing word boundaries
-* Automatically disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
 * Cache last model (if enough memory is available)
 * The segment output can be used to split into segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
 * Bring back the option to use eSpeak DTW based alignment on segments, as an alternative approach